GoodbyePlanet/road-to-init-2024/part-1.md

     - WebGL (Web Graphics Library) is a JavaScript API that enables rendering 3D graphics directly in web browsers without the need for plugins.
 It leverages the power of the GPU to create interactive, high-performance 2D and 3D graphics within web applications.
     - Three.js is a JavaScript library that simplifies creating and rendering 3D graphics in a web browser using WebGL
+    - It’s a JavaScript API that lets you send instructions to your computer’s GPU (graphics card) from inside the browser.
   - @react-three/fiber - https://r3f.docs.pmnd.rs/getting-started/introduction - everything that is possible in three.js it's also
     possible in react-three/fiber
   - @react-three/drei - https://github.com/pmndrs/drei - useful helpers for react-three/fiber like, camera, camera-controls, shapes, loaders, ect...